 - Perform post-market activities like PMS, PSUR, and PMCF in association with other team members.

-During the preparation of the CER, opinions of the clinical evaluators are also considered.
+During the preparation of the CER, the opinions of the clinical evaluator are also considered.